-- 4. Items that require mailing to clients will be retrieved, as per items 1 and 2 above, and then taken by the recipient to Shipping & Receiving for further processing (see "Mailing Prescriptions SOP") and left to the discretion of the VTH personnel for appropriateness. - 5.
-All hospital orders that are intended to be used during afterhours must be retrieved before closing time(6pm). - 6.
-Items for research and teaching should only be retrieved during normal operating hours.
+- 3. The prescription/order is retained and filed by the pharmacy. - 4.
+Items that require mailing to clients will be retrieved, as per items 1 and 2 above, and then taken by the recipient to Shipping & Receiving for further processing (see "Mailing Prescriptions SOP"). - 5.
+All hospital orders that are intended to be used after hours must be picked up before closing time (6 PM). - 6.
+Items for research and teaching should only be picked up during normal operating hours.